 Here in Period 2, the worship of idol gods suddenly becomes a very prominent theme, as does the fact that Israel lives in a polytheistic world.
 In Bible times, no one questioned the existence of supernatural deities.
 The moronic notion of atheism is something many people cling to in modern times, but in the Bible, such people would have been written off as idiots.
 Not only was it super obvious to everyone that greater powers controlled the earth—it was also quite clear that there were many (poly) gods (theists) around, therefore every religion was polytheistic–meaning, the people worshiped many different gods.

 Now here’s where things get quite interesting, for we Christians are polytheists as well.
 The Church’s official stand is that we are monotheists, meaning that we believe in only one (mono) God who has three separate personalities.
 But this is ridiculous, for in reality, Christians worship three separate and distinct Gods: Yahweh, Jesus, and the magnificent Holy Spirit.
-If we aren’t worshiping three Gods, then we’re in big trouble, because under the current Covenant, Yahweh demands polytheism (see The Trinity Doctrine: Is it an obstacle to salvation? & An Introduction to the Gods of the Bible).
+If we aren’t worshiping three Gods, then we’re in big trouble, because under the current Covenant, Yahweh demands polytheism (see An Introduction to the Gods of the Bible).

 THE JEWS IN EGYPT